1. ElectroBraid® Commitment to Safety

 To install your ElectroBraid® Fence you'll need the following tools:

-*NOTE: For Ground Rods and T-Posts you will have to purchase a post pounder from your local agriculture supply store.
+*Note: For Ground Rods and T-Posts you'll have to purchase a post pounder from your local agriculture supply store.

 6. Getting Started – Line Spacing